in

 Fried Gyoza

 These are also known as Age Gyoza.
 They are as crispy as they come as they have been deep fried.
 For many people, this is too crispy for gyoza, and people do not tend to make them this way at home.
-You will, instead, typically find these at a Chinese restaurant
+You will, instead, typically find these at a restaurant.

 Pan fried